kroh1031/week-09-readme-generator/Develop/README.md

 To install necessary dependencies, run the following command:
 npm i
 ## Usage
-Watch my walkthrough video!!!
+Watch walkthrough video!!!
 ## License
 This project is licensed under the MIT license.
 ## Contributing
-Do whatever you want with it.
+Do whatever...
 ## Tests
 To run tests, run the following command:
 npm test
 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at karenroh@hotmail.com.
-You can find more of my work at [judeclark19](https://github.com/judeclark19).
+You can find more of my work at [kroh1031](https://github.com/kroh1031).